tusharrawat78200-coder/Policy-Document-Q-A-Assistant/README.md

 🧪 Example Questions
+What is this health insurance policy about?

+Who is eligible to be covered under this policy?

-What is the leave policy?
+What does “Sum Insured” mean in this policy?

-What are the working hours mentioned?
+What is the policy period?

+What is meant by “Hospitalisation”?

 Is work from home allowed?